mgmartel/WP-InstantClick/README.md

 WP InstantClick
 =========

 WP InstantClick is a simple plugin that adds [InstantClick](https://github.com/dieulot/instantclick/) to your WordPress website instantly.
+Also on [WP.org](http://wordpress.org/plugins/instantclick/).

 What is it?
 ---